onedeeper/clarity-examples/README.md

 # Modified Version of Clarity-examples

 ### This repository contains example code for the [clarity replay parser](https://github.com/skadistats/clarity) modified for the purposes of the [observer](https://github.com/onedeeper/observer) dota 2 replay application.
-Specifically the "position" has been subject to surgery.
+Specifically the "position" package has been subject to surgery.
+Below is the original readme data from clarity.

 ## Introduction